Windows 11 Not Detecting USB-C Monitors, Why?

 See also: Display Connection Might Be Limited in Windows 11 (Fix)

-If you can, try connecting your monitor with an HDMI cable.
-If HDMI works but USB-C doesn’t, you’ve narrowed down the issue.
+If you can, try connecting the monitor with an HDMI cable instead of USB-C. If the HDMI connection works, the problem might specifically be with USB-C, helping you narrow down the issue.

 Plug monitor HDMI cable